The Teichm\"uller and Riemann Moduli Stacks: The Teichm uller groupoid.

-of \eqref{inter}.
+which cover \eqref{inter}.
 We emphasize that {\it the same} analytic set $K_{\alpha}$ is used as leaf space for both the $L$ and the $L'$-foliations.
-This is possible due to the uniqueness properties in Kuranishi's Theorem \ref{KuranishiTheorem}. \\ In the same way, for any value of $n\geq 3$, we enlarge the index set $A$ to include atlases
+This is possible due to the uniqueness properties in Kuranishi's Theorem \ref{KuranishiTheorem}. \\ In the same way, for any value of $n\geq 3$, we enlarge the index set $A$ to include new indices and charts